AdoDragicevic/intense-traveller/README.md

 # Intense Traveller

-## This is a full stack project for my first Portfolio.
+## This is a full stack project for my first Portfolio (July 2020).
 Web application for travel lovers! :airplane:

 ### Try it on Heroku